openshift/enhancements/enhancements/network-observability.md

 #### OVS
 Open vSwitch (OVS) is the NetFlow exporter in the OpenShift cluster.
-When Network Observability is enabled, each OVS in the pod will be configured to send IPFIX data.
+When Network Observability is enabled, each OVS in the node will be configured to send IPFIX data.
 This is an all-or-none proposition, meaning there will not be an option to selectively choose some OVS to be exporters only.
 There will be a configuration parameter to set the sampling rate.
 Other parameters